stelcodes/nuzzle/README.md

 Just because a page exists in your realized site data doesn't mean you have to include it in your static site.
 If you don't want a page to be published, just return `nil`.

-### Accessing Your Site Data with `get-site-data`
+### Accessing Your Site Data with `get-config`
 With many static site generators, accessing global data inside markup templates can be painful to say the least.
-Nuzzle strives to solve this difficult problem elegantly with a function called `get-site-data`.
-While realizing your site data, Nuzzle attaches a copy of this function to each page map under the key `:get-site-data`.
+Nuzzle strives to solve this difficult problem elegantly with a function called `get-config`.
+While realizing your site data, Nuzzle attaches a copy of this function to each page map under the key `:get-config`.

-In a word, `get-site-data` allows us to see the whole world while creating our Hiccup.
+In a word, `get-config` allows us to see the whole world while creating our Hiccup.
 It has two forms:

-1. `(get-site-data)`: With no arguments, returns the whole realized site data set.
+1. `(get-config)`: With no arguments, returns the whole realized config map.
-2. `(get-site-data [:blog-posts])`: With an `id` from the realized site data, return the corresponding map.
+2. `(get-config [:blog-posts])`: With one argument, returns value associated with provided config key or throws an exception.

-Since `get-site-data` returns maps from our *realized* site data, all information about the site is at your fingertips.
+Since `get-config` returns maps from our *realized* site data, all information about the site is at your fingertips.
 Every page and peripheral map from your site data is always a function call away.

-To make things even more convenient, the `get-site-data` function attaches a copy of itself to each map it returns.
-This makes it easy to write functions that accept a page or peripheral map without ever having to worry about passing `get-site-data` along with it.
-It's kind of like a self-replicating bridge between all your site data maps.
+To make things even more convenient, the `get-config` function attaches a copy of itself to each map it returns.
+This makes it easy to write functions that accept a page or peripheral map without ever having to worry about passing `get-config` along with it.
+It's kind of like a self-replicating bridge from one config value to the next!

-> If `get-site-data` cannot find the given `id`, it will throw an exception.
-This makes it easy to spot errors in your code quickly.

-There are many use cases for the `get-site-data` function.
+There are many use cases for the `get-config` function.
 It's great for creating index pages, accessing peripheral maps, and countless other things:

 ```clojure
 (defn unordered-list [& list-items]